Java Swing with GitHub Codespace

 Rebuild the container.
 Click the text field at the very top center, and select Show and Run Commands.
 Type in Rebuild and select "Codepsaces: Rebuild Container".
 This can take a long time.

 Now we need to set up the ports to display the graphical output.
-Select the PORTS tab at the bottom panel.
+Select PORTS tab at bottom panel.
 Click on Forward a Port.

 Click Add Port and under Port add in 6080.